cyclops-k8s/ansible-kubernetes/test/readme.md

     * If you don't want Docker Desktop you'll need Docker and Docker Compose.
 * Devcontainer extension in VSCode
 * Host requires QEMU.
 This is already included in WSL2.
 Be sure to turn on nested virtualization for WSL2 for better performance.
 * Host must be x86/64.
-Arm (Apple's) is not working, we'll need someone with an Apple device to make that work.
+Arm (Apple Silicon) is not working, we'll need someone with an Apple device to make that work.
 * Must be ran through the dev container.
 It may work outside of the dev container, but no guarantees and issues arising from such a scenario will likely not be resolved.
 Too many variables.
 * The dev container needs at least 24 GB available memory to run the VMs.
     * This can be provided via swap, it'll be slower, but it'll work.